+Katrina chuckled.
 "I was the only one that didn't require this little pep talk?"
-Katrina chuckled.

 "Where is Wayne, anyway?"
 Nicole asked, hoping to get off the subject of her ring.

 "He's been asleep for about an hour now," Katrina replied.
 "This is his usual nap time, so that's good.
-I don't have to worry about him staying up extra late tonight as long as I don't let him take another nap after he wakes from this one."
+I don't have to worry about him staying up extra late tonight, as long as I don't let him take another nap after he wakes from this one."

 Eduardo, Katrina's husband, chuckled.
-"I guess you're the guy in your relationship if you missed the female version of the Bat signal," he replied.
-Dane only arched an eyebrow.
+"I guess you're the guy in your relationship if you missed the female version of the Bat signal."

 Dane shook her head.
 "No. Not an engagement ring.
 It was a promise ring."

 Philip just shrugged before going off to get his guitar.
 Dane groaned as she climbed to her feet to fetch her own instrument.
-She had barely had her hand on her guitar case before her nephews were in her face.
+She barely had her hand on her guitar case before her nephews were in her face.

-"Yeah, I'll play the drums!"
-Thomas insisted.
+"Yeah, I'll play the drums."
+Thomas threw his hands up.

 Dane smiled.
-"Okay, but I gotta play the guitar, too and so does my friend Philip."
+"Okay, but I gotta play the guitar too, and so does my friend Philip."

 Nicole smiled as she noticed the scene.
 "Oh, that's their band.
-The boys love music as much as Danny, so she plays this little game with them like they're a band.
+The boys love music as much as Danny, so she plays this little pretend game with them like they're a band.
 They seem to love it."

-"Dane actually went to high school?"
+"Danny actually went to high school?"
 Kate sneered.